vaibhavpandeyvpz/apkstudio/README.md

 Please head over to [Releases](https://github.com/vaibhavpandeyvpz/apkstudio/releases) page for downloading.

 **Note:** APK Studio can automatically download and install required tools (Java, Apktool, JADX, ADB, Uber APK Signer) on first launch.
 If you prefer to use your own installations, you can configure them in Settings.

+**Tip:** You can open APK files directly from your file system by right-clicking an `.apk` file, selecting "Open with" → "Choose an app on your PC" (or "Choose another app"), then browsing to the APK Studio executable.
+Alternatively, you can pass the APK file path as a command-line argument.
+The decompile dialog will automatically open with the selected file.

 ### Building